mmrcode/store-rating-platform/README.md

 ```
 3. Make sure your PostgreSQL credentials match the ones in your `.env` file

+## Troubleshooting

+### Common Issues

+1. **Invalid package config error**
+   - Make sure you're in the correct directory
+   - Delete node_modules folder and package-lock.json
+   - Run `npm install` again

+2. **Port already in use**
+   - Change the PORT in .env file
+   - Kill the process using the port
+   - Restart your computer

+3. **Database connection issues**
+   - Verify PostgreSQL is running
+   - Check database credentials in .env
+   - Ensure database exists

+4. **PowerShell path issues**
+   - Use semicolons (;) to separate commands
+   - Use correct path separators (/ or \)
+   - Make sure you're in the right directory

 ## Contributing

 1. Fork the repository